 Some forms of medical malpractice are obvious.
 If a surgeon leaves a sponge or medical instrument inside the patient or operates on the wrong area of the body, the case for medical malpractice is clear.
-In most cases, however, the link between a very serious injury or painful condition and medical malpractice is not obvious.
+In most cases, however, the link between a very serious injury or a painful chronic condition and medical malpractice is not immediately obvious.

 For example, suppose you have surgery to remove your gall bladder and the surgeon nicks your small intestine.
-This could cause the intestine to become infected, resulting in significant pain and possibly another medical procedure.
+This could cause the intestine to become infected, resulting in significant pain and this requires another medical procedure.
 In fact, sepsis, which occurs when an infection triggers inflammation throughout the body, is the leading cause of death in hospitals

 in the U.S.